WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 and the minimum number of unnormalised valid pairs in a pixel.

-You can either set a global enrichment filter that acts on all neighbourhoods using -e, or choose individual thresholds for each local neighbourhood with –enrichment-donut, –enrichment-vertical, –enrichment-horizontal, and –enrichment-lower-left.
-You usually want to set at least the –enrichment-donut cut-off to something like 2.
+You can either set a global enrichment filter that acts on all neighbourhoods using `-e`, or choose individual thresholds for each local neighbourhood with `--enrichment-donut`, `--enrichment-vertical`, `--enrichment-horizontal`, and `--enrichment-lower-left`.
+You usually want to set at least the `--enrichment-donut` cut-off to something like 2.

-For FDR values, also called q-values, you can set a global filter using -q.
-Control the filtering of individual neighbourhoods using –fdr-donut, –fdr-vertical, –fdr-horizontal, and –fdr-lower-left.
+For FDR values, also called q-values, you can set a global filter using `-q`.
+Control the filtering of individual neighbourhoods using `--fdr-donut`, `--fdr-vertical`, `--fdr-horizontal`, and `--fdr-lower-left`.
 Typical values for each neighbourhood are around 0.1.

 Mappability filters act on pixels where a certain fraction of pixels in their local neighbourhoods is unmappable.
-To set a global mappability cut-off for all neighbourhoods, use the -m option.
-Again, local neighbourhood mappability filters can be fine-tuned using the –mappability-donut, –mappability-vertical, –mappability-horizontal, and –mappability-lower-left options.
+To set a global mappability cut-off for all neighbourhoods, use the `-m` option.
+Again, local neighbourhood mappability filters can be fine-tuned using the `--mappability-donut`, `--mappability-vertical`, `--mappability-horizontal`, and `--mappability-lower-left` options.

 It is generally a good idea to filter on the minimum distance between regions to consider forming a loop, as a lot of false positive loops will be close to the diagonal.
-You can use the -d b parameter to set a threshold on the minimum distance, where b is expressed in number of bins.
+You can use the `-d <b>` parameter to set a threshold on the minimum distance, where b is expressed in number of bins.

-In addition, we highly recommend applying a filter on the minimum number of valid pairs in a pixel (-o), so that false-positive loops due to noise are avoided.
+In addition, we highly recommend applying a filter on the minimum number of valid pairs in a pixel (`-o`), so that false-positive loops due to noise are avoided.

-For convenience, we have included the filter applied by [Rao and Huntley et al. 2014](https://www.cell.com/fulltext/S0092-8674(14)01497-4) in their original HICCUPS algorithm as a convenient pre-set –rh-filter.
+For convenience, we have included the filter applied by [Rao and Huntley et al. 2014](https://www.cell.com/fulltext/S0092-8674(14)01497-4) in their original HICCUPS algorithm as a convenient pre-set `--rh-filter`.
 It only retains peaks that are at least 2-fold enriched over either the donut or lower-left neighbourhood, at least 1.5-fold enriched over the horizontal and vertical neighbourhoods, at least 1.75-fold enriched over both the donut and lower-left neighbourhood, and have an FDR \<= 0.1 in